AN ESSAY BY KAREN SERGEANT

 • Examples: Revenue; NPS scores; renewals; churn.

-If brittle habits signal where leverage breaks down, then healthy, AI-ready habits reveal the deeper shift required: not just better workflows, but better leadership.
-Not just more efficiency, but a redefinition of where and how YOUR value lives inside your business.
+If brittle habits signal where leverage breaks down, then AI-ready habits reveal something deeper: not just a need for better workflows, but a new kind of leadership.
+Not just more efficiency, but a redefinition of where and how your value lives inside your business.

 I call it Upstream Leadership: a role shift that pulls your value earlier in the process (“upstream”), where your clarity and intent shape the work — without requiring you to touch every task.